sscollis/lns3d/test/CFwave/spatial/README.md

 <p align=center>
 <img src=https://github.com/sscollis/lns3d/blob/master/test/CFwave/spatial/v.png>
-<br>Compressible temporally growing stationary crossflow vortex, contours
+<br>Compressible spatially growing stationary crossflow vortex, contours
-of vertical velocity.</p>
+of vertical velocity.
+In this case, I use a sponge on the outflow of length $2\lambda_x$ and force the crossflow eigenfunction on the inflow (left) boundary.</p>

 ## Problem Setup